-Bandung is no stranger to cultural diversity, like any other places in Indonesia.
+Bandung is no stranger to cultural diversity, like any other place in Indonesia.
 The Chinese community has been an integral part of Bandung since the old times.
 And like in other big cities of the world, Bandung has its own Chinatown.
-Located in Kelenteng Street, Bandung, Chinatown Bandung offers cultural insight about the Chinese community in this city.
+Located in Kelenteng Street, Bandung, Chinatown Bandung offers cultural insight into the Chinese community in this city.

-People from China first arrived in Indonesia though Chinese famous admiral’s Cheng Ho expedition.
+People from China first arrived in Indonesia through the Chinese famous admiral’s Cheng Ho expedition.
 But it’s only until the late 17th century when they started to dwell in Bandung.
 They settled and made a living around today’s Kelenteng Street.

-Apart from educational experience, Chinatown Bandung offers fun experience overall.
+Apart from the educational experience, Chinatown Bandung offers a fun experience overall.
 Only opened in 2017, the site got popular quickly among youth, especially because of its instagrammable photo spots.